spsforks/QB64-Wiki/Controller-Devices.md

 > :: [_WHEEL](_WHEEL)(2) returns relative vertical pixel moves after [_MOUSEMOVEMENTX](_MOUSEMOVEMENTX) or Y enables relative mode.
 > :: [_WHEEL](_WHEEL)(3) returns -1 when scroll wheel is moved forward or up and 1 when scrolled backward or down.

-<center>Relative WHEEL move values are negative when mouse is moved up or left.
-Positive when mouse is moved down or right.</center>
+Relative WHEEL move values are negative when mouse is moved up or left.
+Positive when mouse is moved down or right.

-<center>WHEEL values can be added for a cumulative movement value when needed.
-Scroll reads can be off program screen.</center>
+WHEEL values can be added for a cumulative movement value when needed.
+Scroll reads can be off program screen.